Written For ParentCircle Website new design update

-What is the right age for a child to start using a PC, laptop, tablet or a smartphone?
-Read on to know more.
+What is the right age for a child to start using a PC, laptop, tablet, or smartphone?
+Read on to know more on this topic

 Whether you like it or not, with the influx of technology into our lives, it is impossible to keep your child away from smartphones and computers.
 Sooner or later, he will be exposed to these gadgets.
-So, what’s the right age for introducing him to these futuristic devices and how?
+So, what's the right age for introducing him to these devices, and how?

 Most experts recommend waiting until a child is at least two years old.
 They believe that it is best for a young child to spend time exploring the world around him and play with real objects that he can hold and feel.
 Screen-based activities prevent him from doing this, thereby limiting his real-world experiences.
 So, the longer you wait, the better it will be for your child.